micronaut-projects/micronaut-gradle-plugin/README.md

 ### Testing Native Images

 Since 1.1.x of the plugin, you can also use the `testNativeImage` task to start the Micronaut native server and run tests against it.

+**IMPORTANT:** This feature only works in combination with `micronaut-test-core` versions 2.2.1 or above.
+Make sure your test classpath includes at least this version of Micronaut Test.

 Using this task will replace the regular embedded server used for tests with the natively built executable:

 ```
 ./gradlew testNativeImage